Wills17/Diabetes-Analysis/README.md

 ## Cross Validation

-Cross-validation is implemented during each prediction model to evaluate its performance and ensure robustness.
+Cross-validation is also implemented during each prediction model to evaluate its performance and ensure robustness.
 This technique helps in obtaining a more accurate estimate of the model's effectiveness on an independent dataset.

 ## Notes